bluzelle/swarmDB/README.md

 CLONING THE REPO (All OS's)
 -
-We keep the project on github, so just clone the repo in a convienient folder:
+We keep the project on github, so just clone the repo in a convenient folder:

 git clone https://github.com/bluzelle/bluzelle.git

 BUILDING THE DAEMON
 -
-If you have cLion, open the folder that you have just cloned otherwise you can build from the commandline.
+If you have cLion, open the folder that you have just cloned otherwise you can build from the command line.

-We use cmake (http://cmake.org) to generate the make files that build the project.
-Make sure that you have at least cmake version 3.10.0(the Bluzelle dev team uses that one).

 Here are the steps to build the daemon and unit test application from the command line:
 ```
 git checkout devel
 cd bluzelle